CodingSalmon/gamefaves/README.md

 1. Add Google OAuth
 2. Add different stylings for reviews base on what the review rated the game(red = bad, green = good)
-3. Add a 'My Friends' feature to connect profiles directly.
+3. Add a 'My Friends' feature to connect profiles directly
+4. Add the gamers profile, 'Reviewed By:', to the reviews